 Many parents therefore gratefully agreed to send their children on the long journey to Denmark – where, it was hoped, they could benefit from a broad network of support that simply was not available on the Faroes.

-Modernization even targeted Greenlanders with disabilities.
+Modernization also affected Greenlanders with disabilities.
 Similar to the Faroe Islands, Greenland did not have any infrastructure for rehabilitation, special education or disability housing to speak of, and many disabled people lived with their families or in elderly homes – even if they were still young.

-But whereas disabled Faroese were mainly seen as a social burden, disability in Greenland, especially cognitive and congenital ones, became a threat to public health.
+But whereas disabled Faroese were mainly seen as a social and financial burden, disability in Greenland, especially cognitive and congenital ones, became perceived as a threat to public health.

-With this danger in mind, Danish doctors went on medical journeys along the Greenlandic coast in order to identify and “map” households with disabled residents.
-This was also mainly done by home visits, but the doctors also interviewed local authorities like priests or nurses and developed elaborate testing schemes to learn more about a disabled person’s behaviour, skills and cognitive abilities.
+With this danger in mind, Danish doctors from the late 1940s onward began to organize regular medical journeys along the Greenlandic coast in order to identify and “map” households with disabled residents.
+This was also mainly done by home visits, but the doctors also interviewed local authorities like priests or nurses and at times applied elaborate testing schemes to learn more about a disabled person’s behaviour, skills and cognitive abilities.

-Soon, the dark sides of this practice came to light.
+Soon, the negative effects of this practice came to light.
 While settling into the new environment of the institutions proved difficult for many of the disabled children from Greenland and the Faroes, it was not only the long distances that estranged them from their families and home countries.

-Through the demands for assimilation into the Danish system, they were also being deprived of their native language and culture.
+By demanding assimilation to the Danish ways of living, they were also being deprived of their native language and culture.
 It did not take long for resistance against these “side-effects” to arise.

 Javni, the Faroese parents’ organization, was one of the first and also one of the most outspoken on this issue.
 Only a few weeks after its setup in the spring of 1971, the young organization took initiative by imploring the Danish Minister of the Interior on his visit to the Faroe Islands to urge the Faroese authorities to open local facilities for people with disabilities.
 “They miss all contact with their families”, as Helena Samuelsen later wrote in an article in Tíðindablaðið 1974, “what would be better than for them to feel that they have a family to which they belong?”